Media player software

 Mainstream operating systems have at least one default media player.
-For example, Windows comes with Windows Media Player, Microsoft Movies & TV and Groove Music, while macOS comes with QuickTime Player and Music.
+For example, Windows comes with Windows Media Player and its 2022 successor, while macOS comes with QuickTime Player and Apple Music.
 Linux distributions come with different media players, such as SMPlayer, Amarok, Audacious, Banshee, MPlayer, mpv, Rhythmbox, Totem, VLC media player, and xine.
 Android comes with YouTube Music for audio and Google Photos for video, and smartphone vendors such as Samsung may bundle custom software.